ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/Block-Diagram.md

 - The ESP32 sends the position command to the PIC with the updated speed values.

 ### 5. PIC Sends Command to Motor Drivers
--The PIC recieves the command to move from the ESP32 ans speaks to the motor drivers over SPI
+- The PIC recieves the command to move from the ESP32 and speaks to the motor drivers over SPI

 ### 6. Motor Driver Executes Speed Adjustments
 - The Motor Driver processes the speed and direction commands and adjusts the motors accordingly.